We receive a great deal of questions from first time gold and silver buyers. So we thought it worthwhile to put them all into the one place…

-Last month we also read an interesting article by Bron Suchecki where he analysed the performance of gold, silver and various combinations of the two.
+You can also read an interesting article by Bron Suchecki where he analysed the performance of gold, silver and various combinations of the two.
 We can cut to the chase here and say that this shows that a 50:50 mix actually looks like a pretty safe bet over various time periods.

 Yes as gold and silver prices vary every minute of the day, in order to lock in a price you need to make payment the same day.

-However in times (like now) where there is high demand and delays in delivery of silver, we have a supplier with an option to lock in a silver order with a 20% deposit and then pay the balance a few days before delivery is due.
+However in times where there is high demand and delays in delivery of gold and silver, we have a supplier with an option to lock in a precious metals order with a 50% deposit.
+And then pay the balance a few days before delivery is due.

 You can pay cash over the counter but this is dependent on what is in stock.
 So you need to contact us first to get a quote – not just show up at the suppliers premises.